Online Tutor For English

 Chen: First, how can I find out about neighborhood restaurants?

-Concierge: Would you like to try our restaurants first on the premises?
+Concierge: Would you like to try our restaurants on the premises first?

 Chen: Maybe.

 Concierge: We have two dining rooms.
-One is casual and self-served, the other French gourmet and formal attire is required.
+One is casual and self-served.
+The other is French gourmet, and formal attire is required.

 Chen: I'll take a look at the casual diner tomorrow.
 Today, I want to eat out.

 Concierge: Okay.
-You'll find a New York City restaurant listing on our computers.
+You'll find New York City restaurant listings on our computers.
 We have a few laptops in the lounge.
 They're all connected to the Internet.

 Chen: How can I sign in?

 Concierge: Login with your room number first.
-On the desktop you'll see a New York City restaurant menu.
+On the desktop you'../daily-conversations/trip-to-new-york.php#menu">menu.
 The menu also includes restaurant reviews.

 Chen: Do you recommend any restaurant off the cuff.